pcolby/cmake-modules/README.md

 The module is self-documented, so just read the documentation at the top of the [FindPHP.cmake](FindPHP.cmake) file itself.

 It contains a minimal example.
-To build a shared library, and test:
+To build a shared library, and test, and package (debian):

 ```
 mkdir build